 Another claim with ions is that they can break up water molecules and speed up drying time.
 We couldn’t find any reason why this could be the case, and neither could the engineers we spoke to.
 Doctor and prominent skeptic Ben Goldacre has questioned the ions-make-water-droplets-smaller phenomenon, too, on his blog Bad Science.
 Still, for good measure, we planned to test a dryer with an “ion button” with and without ions in effect, just to see for ourselves if there was something we were missing.

-Finally, sometimes hair dryers with an on/off ion button will say that the feature is there so that the dryer can be used with the ion button “off” on fine hair to make it more voluminous.
-This could only possibly work if you were going for the kind of volume produced by static electricity.
+Finally, sometimes hair dryers with an on-off ion button will say that the feature is there so that the dryer can be used with the ion button “off” on fine hair to make it more voluminous.
+This could possibly work only if you were going for the kind of volume produced by static electricity.

 Another material commonly found inside hair dryers is the mineral tourmaline.
 Even a piddly little wall-mounted hair dryer in a hotel I stayed at in the course of writing this guide claimed to have it.
 It is very pretty, but as our engineer said: “Tourmaline?
 Please, squared.”
-It’s impossible to see the tourmaline because it’s ground up and in the barrel of the dryer, and it doesn’t have to be present in very large amounts to be advertised on the box: patents for “gemstone dryers” that we read involved a slew of different minerals that were used to coat the inside of the dryer.
-Dermatologist Rebecca Kazin told us that she looks for tourmaline in a hair dryer, but that there were no clinical studies on it being better for hair.
+It’s impossible to see the tourmaline because it’s ground up and in the barrel of the dryer, and it doesn’t have to be present in very large amounts to be advertised on the box: Patents for “gemstone dryers” that we read involved a slew of different minerals that were used to coat the inside of the dryer.
+Dr. Kazin told us that she looks for tourmaline in a hair dryer, but that there were no clinical studies on it being better for hair.
 Her exact words were “I believe in tourmaline.”
-We read—in a patent—that heated tourmaline can emit electromagnetic radiation which can alter the structure of your hair.
+We read—in a patent—that heated tourmaline can emit electromagnetic radiation that can alter the structure of your hair.
 The man who holds that patent also has one for a device that diagnoses “body deficiencies” (the patent is not specific, but it does say you treat them with drugs) by measuring a patient’s electromagnetic field.
 Now is a good time to say that patents can give you a great idea of how something is supposed to work but are not necessarily fact checked for scientific accuracy.

 Next, I timed them drying a swatch of hair wetted with five grams of water with the dryers on their highest setting.
-I tested the dryer that had a on/off switch for ions, the Harry Josh, in both positions.
+I tested the dryer that had a on-off switch for ions, the Harry Josh, in both positions.
 If there were big differences in the quality of the air given off by a dryer, it would show in these tests.

 With a few dryers eliminated, I put my four favorites to a few more time tests with the hair swatch and took them home for a couple weeks and used them in my daily routine, timing how long it took them to dry my hair and feeling for any general differences in the quality of the resulting blow-out.
 I found basically none.
 Many of the dryers we looked at claimed that they are some percentage faster than the competition and that they leave your hair looking better than the competition does, often corroborated by Amazon reviews.
-There could well be a collection of slow dryers out there that make your hair look like crap that everyone is comparing these to; we didn’t seek them out.
+There could well be a collection of slow dryers out there that make your hair look like crap that everyone is comparing these with; we didn’t seek them out.

 Why do people think their hair looks nicer with this or that more expensive dryer?
 The placebo effect is strong, perhaps.
 And, while we’re on the topic of bias, we should mention that our methods weren’t double-blinded or rigorous enough for submitting to an academic journal.
 But nothing we’ve learned from engineers, chemists, or stylists has suggested that there should—or can—be some glaring difference between dryers that have the same temperature and wind speed.
 Instead, we found there are a number of other features, like button placement and size, cord length, and weight that are rarely discussed but very important to the overall experience of using a hair dryer.

-The cord is also shorter, at just five feet.
+The cord is also shorter, at just 5 feet.
 If your outlet is more than three steps from where you intend to dry your hair, you need to choose a different dryer; don’t try hooking it up to an extension cord, as it could start a fire.

 Instead of buttons that you push, this one has a pair that slide between the different heat and speed settings.
 This wasn’t my favorite arrangement—it was a little harder to switch to a middle setting, and easy to slide off of it to a high setting—but if you are okay with the feel of the cheaper casing overall, this probably isn’t a big deal.

 To provide access to the filter, this dryer features a hatch instead of a twist-off cap.
-It’s slightly clunkier to use, but it also means there’s no way possible way to lose the back of the dryer.
+It’s slightly clunkier to use, but it also means there’s no possible way to lose the back of the dryer.

-To minimize damage, Piliang advises decreasing the overall time you have to spend pointing hot air at your hair by towel-drying it first.
-Then, blow dry it in sections.
+To minimize damage, Dr. Piliang advises decreasing the overall time you have to spend pointing hot air at your hair by towel-drying it first.
+Then, blow-dry it in sections.
 Clip some of your hair up in a half ponytail, dry what’s underneath, then undo the ponytail, so you’re not just subjecting the same dry strands to direct heat.
 While you’re drying, hold the blow dryer so it shoots air downward with the grain of the hair cuticle, rather than against it.

 I’m going to break down why I think the Harry Josh Pro Tools Pro Dryer 2000 costs as much as it does, because I think it’s representative of many other hair dryers on the market that cost hundreds of dollars.